FlyOver Iceland is one of a number of special feature films that shows at FlyOver Canada in Vancouver. It’s a multi-dimensional film about Iceland.

-Also good to know, if you purchased a dual ticket to see both the FlyOver Iceland show and the regular FlyOver Canada film on the same visit, you would have saved around 15% off the regular individual prices.
+Good to know, if you purchase a dual ticket to see both the FlyOver Iceland show and the regular FlyOver Canada film on the same visit, you can save around 50% off the regular individual price of the second film.

 FlyOver Iceland Video

 To give you an idea of what to expect, below is a promotional video about the Icelandic film.
-As you’ll see, it promises to be just as impressive as FlyOver Canada’s other amazing flying film experiences.
+As you’ll see, it’s just as impressive as FlyOver Canada’s other amazing flying film experiences.